Many organizations incorrectly assume that a team of security experts can protect the other 99% of the company’s workforce.

 Training and Awareness

-Security training is labor-intensive but an essential effort for growing and maintaining a security culture.
+Security training is labor-intensive but a key effort for growing and maintaining security culture.

 Educating the work-force requires different approaches depending on the specific needs of the target group.
 For example, it makes sense to run all newcomers through a basic security program with information on common social engineering attacks like phishing or malware, introducing them to secure behavior expectations, and how to report an incident.

-Departments, like HR, on the other hand, require awareness of the importance of Personnel Security and how they can help with keeping the workplace safe.
+Departments, like Human Ressources, on the other hand, require awareness of the importance of Personnel Security and how they can help with keeping the workplace safe.

-Transporting knowledge can be done in workshops, via videos or, maybe by introducing a famous data-leak case to a broader group in the organization and how it could have prevented by aligning with the policy framework.
+Knowledge transfer can take place in workshops, via videos or, maybe by introducing a famous data-leak case to a broader group in the organization and how it could have prevented by aligning with the policy framework.
 Showing that threats are close is an excellent way to encourage employees to follow security policies and best practices.

 Secure Development Lifecycle